How to Bounce Back from Bankruptcy (Updated 2021)

 Taking practical action steps is as vital as having a positive mindset.
 Plan for the future with a realistic budget and start rebuilding your credit history by paying your bills on time.
 Realise you can bounce back after bankruptcy.
 Whether you’re dealing with personal bankruptcy or a company insolvency, you can recover and achieve success in your personal and professional life by following these comeback strategies.

-Co-operate with your trustee in bankruptcy
+Co-operate with your trustee in personal bankruptcy

 Comply with the bankruptcy process and fully cooperate with your trustee in bankruptcy.
 Your trustee in bankruptcy is a person (or body) who manages your bankruptcy.
 You’ll need to declare details of your income, assets, and debts to your trustee.